wfpan/TSE_Pride/README.md

 # Cite our work
 If you use our data set or tool, please cite our work.

-Weifeng Pan, Hua Ming, Carl K. Chang, Zijiang Yang, Bing Li.
+Weifeng Pan, Dae-Kyoo Kim, Hua Ming, Carl K. Chang, Zijiang Yang.
 PRIDE: Prioritizing documentation effort based on an improved PageRank algorithm and simple filtering rules.
-Science China: Information Sciences, 2020, submitted. [[PDF](#)]
+IEEE Transactions on Software Engineering, 2021, submitted. [[PDF](#)]